 The term “toilet learning” is used because it is important to follow your child’s cues.
 It is also important to accept that every child is different and will use the toilet when they are ready.

-Some forms of toilet training are directed by an adult, have a set timeline and don`t always ensure the child is ready for training before beginning.
+Some forms of toilet learning are directed by an adult, have a set timeline and don`t always ensure the child is ready for learning before beginning.

 Toilet learning is the child learning to:

 - Recognize when they are about to urinate or have a bowel movement

 - Communicate what is about to happen and ask you for help if necessary

 - Control the urge until they get seated on the potty

 Do not pressure your child to use the toilet.
 Rushing the process may make it more difficult and frustrating for both of you.
 Be patient – your child is learning a new skill.

 How do I know my child is ready for toilet learning?

 Most children show interest in learning to use the toilet between the ages of 24 and 48 months.
 However, not everyone will show interest during this age range.
 For some children, the family may want to consider a more goal-oriented approach.